 SPAN 202 Intermediate Spanish II.
 Review of the basic structure of the language.
 Emphasis on extensive language practice in simulated cultural settings which will enable student to continue to develop their oral and written proficiency.
 Fall and spring.
 IAI H1 900.
 Prerequisite: SPAN 201 or placement.
-3 semester hours. %
+3 semester hours.
+Typically offered Fall and Spring Terms.

 SPAN 211 Intermediate Grammar and Composition.
 Comprehensive review and synthesis of Spanish grammar.
 Designed to provide students with extensive writing practice in order to prepare them for more effective participation in advanced courses, and to enable them to improve their ability to use and manipulate the language with a higher degree of accuracy, flexibility, and assurance.
 It is highly recommended that it be taken simultaneously with with SPAN 212.
 Fall and spring.
 Prerequisite: SPAN 202.
 3 semester hours.
-Writing Intensive Consent Required.
+Writing Intensive Course.
+Typically offered Fall and Spring Terms.
+Consent Required.

 SPAN 212 Intermediate Oral Communications.
 Emphasis on oral proficiency, syntax, and grammar, as well as helping students to develop their ability to respond to the cultural challenges that face someone living in an Hispanic culture.
 Fall and spring.
 Prerequisite: SPAN 211 or concurrent registration in SPAN 211.
 3 semester hours.
+Typically offered Fall and Spring Terms.
 Consent Required.

 SPAN 213 Business Spanish I. Survey of the fundamental concepts of commercial language.
 Designed to help students improve their oral and written proficiency and cultural sensitivity while developing a vocabulary for business functions.
 Periodically.
 Prerequisite: SPAN 211, SPAN 212.
 3 semester hours.
+Typically offered Periodically.
 Consent Required.

 SPAN 214 Business Spanish II.
 Survey of the fundamental concepts of commercial language.
 Designed to help students improve their oral and written proficiency and cultural sensitivity while developing a vocabulary for business functions.
 Periodically.
 Prerequisite: SPAN 211, SPAN 212.
 3 semester hours.
-Consent Required. '
+Typically offered Periodically.
+Consent Required.

 SPAN 220 Introduction to Spanish Literature.
 Close reading of selected Spanish short stories, poetry, drama and essays.
 Analysis of how they reflect and influence the thinking of their times and the relevance of their ideas to the contemporary world.
 This course is designed to help students improve skills in written and oral narration and description, and reading proficiency.
 Fall, even years.
 IAI H3 916.
 Prerequisite: SPAN 211, SPAN 212.
 3 semester hours.
-Literature Core Elective Consent Required. '
+Literature Core Elective.
+Typically offered Fall Term, Even Years.
+Consent Required.

 SPAN 221 Introduction to Contemporary Latin American Literature.
 Close reading of selected works of Latin American literature including poetry, the novel, drama, and the short story.
 Students will be exposed to the lives of the authors and their times, as well as the critical role of literature in Latin American social and political development.
 Emphasis on enabling students to develop skills in written and oral narration and description, and reading proficiency.
 Fall, odd years.
 IAI H3 916.
 Prerequisite: SPAN 211, SPAN 212.
 3 semester hours.
-Literature Core Elective Consent Required. '
+Literature Core Elective.
+Typically offered Fall Term, Odd Years.
+Consent Required.

 SPAN 230 Elements of Spanish Civilization & Culture.
 Designed to allow students to work on development of language proficiency through class discussion and selected readings concerned with key elements in Spanish civilization: the family, church, governmental, and social relations, and how these factors have shaped the artistic, literary, and historic experience of Spanish and Spanish American people.
 Spring, even years.
 Prerequisite: SPAN 211, SPAN 212.
 3 semester hours.
-Consent Required. '
+Typically offered Spring Term, Even Years.
+Consent Required.